Harry7557558/Ray-Tracing/README.md

 ![ ](Cover.jpg)

-**Ray-tracing, without using any third-party libraries. **
+Ray-tracing, without using any third-party libraries.

 An image of this large (1920x1080) requires about 20 seconds and 20M memories. _(4 threads, Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz, Windows 10 home)_

-All vector objects and intersection algorithms are in [Object.h](Object.h).
+All objects defination and intersection algorithms are in [Object.h](Object.h).

 Rendering core sources are in [World.h](World.h).